Who are the most famous table tennis players in the world? Find out here…

 Best Table Tennis Players

 Who are the best ping pong players in the world today?
-The best players in the world today can be found at the ITTF world ranking.
+The best players in the world rank highly at the ITTF world ranking.

 Doubtlessly, the Chinese players have always dominated the world table tennis ranking since it began.